 We became very aware and informed about cytokines during the 2020 covid-19 virus.
-This virus made some of our immune systems overreact and these cytokines created an overblown storm.
-So we can see how keeping a healthy diet, along with nutrients and certain compounds make a difference in our fight to stay healthy.
+This virus made some of our immune systems overreact and these cytokines created an overblown "storm."
+Keeping a healthy diet, along with nutrients and certain compounds make a difference in our fight to stay healthy.

 Prebiotics are a big part of this fight.
 Some good prebiotics are chicory root, agave inulin, bananas, and artichoke.